 Parallax has an interesting kit called the M-Sorter.
-It really sorts M&M candies, and even Skittles.
-The device is incredible and ingenious in it’s simplicity and design, in that the whole project runs with only 1 moving part!
-In fact, the only devices needed to make this project work are the TAOS TCS230 Color Sensor (Available from Parallax with the kit), and a standard hobby servo (included in the kit).
+It sorts M&M candies and even Skittles.
+The device is incredible and ingenious in it’s simplicity and design in that the whole project runs with only one moving part!
+In fact, the only devices needed to make this project work are the TAOS TCS230 Color Sensor (available from Parallax with the kit) and a standard hobby servo (included in the kit).

 The photo above shows our unit in operation.
 Yes, that is a BOE-Bot in the back giving it a jump (power)!
-As you can see, the only 2 connections that are needed to the BS2 (Mounted on a Board Of Education) are to the servo and to the TAOS Color Sensor.
+As you can see, the only two connections that are needed to the BS2 (mounted on a Board Of Education) are to the servo and to the TAOS TCS230 Color Sensor.
 Operation is pretty smooth.
-Of course I did have a few deformed M&M’s that hindered the operation temporarily, but they have been removed.
+Of course, I did have a few deformed M&M’s that hindered the operation temporarily, but they have been removed.
 Our new M&M’s slogan is, “M&M’s, they melt in your mouth, not in your M-Sorter!”.
 I don’t have all the original source code files, however I did manage to find the kit documentation, attached below.